andyjgao/andyjgao/content/notes/faq.md

 When I tell people I like to read, the first thing they ask for is book recommendations.
 By making this notes page, I will be able to simply refer them here.

 I also made this page mainly for myself as a way to consolidate all the insights I acquired while reading a book.
-Most times, when I read, I pick up a lot of **Just-In-Case knowledge** that are hard to apply at the time of reading.
+Most times, when I read, I pick up a lot of **Just-In-Case knowledge** that is hard to apply at the time of reading.
 However, this may change somewhere down the line and become **Just-In-Time knowledge**.
 By creating these notes, I will be able to reference the insights I developed in the past without having the reread a book.

 ### How do I use these notes?